Base Material Thickness (mm), 0.42 Finish, G550 coated steel

 Limited colour range is available so please contact your local Stramit office for further information on availability.

-Many internal applications for Stramit Acoustic Sheets will be relatively benign.
+Many internal applications for Stramit Perforated or Acoustic Sheets will be relatively benign.
 In applications of high humidity or corrosive environments, contact your local Stramit office to discuss the optimum material choice.

 All building products need to be checked for compatibility with adjacent materials.
 These checks need to be for both direct contact between materials, and where water runs from one material to another.